 Secondly, Calum forgot his shorts!
-Yes on our trip to Thailand, my husband wore jeans on the flight and realised he had not packed one single pair of shorts!
-So we needed to get a few pairs for the rest of our two week stay.
+Yes on our trip to Thailand, my husband wore jeans on the flight and realized he had not packed one single pair of shorts!
+So we needed to get a few pairs for the rest of our two-week stay.

-- Accessorize (Level 1) – my favourite for bags and jewellery.
+- Accessorize (Level 1) – my favorite for bags and jewelry.

 - Topshop (Level 1)